 The Master of Marketing is a postgraduate program.
 It usually provides graduates with the MA (Master of Arts) or M.Sc.
 (Master of Science) degrees.
 They enable graduate students to expand their studies in the general area of marketing and to specialise in a closely related field.
 Examples are: retailing, consumer behaviour, international marketing, services, or business-to-business.

-Masters in Marketing: Content, Courses, practical Parts, different Focuses
+Masters in Marketing Management: Content, Courses, practical Parts, different Focuses

 The MSc in Marketing usually consists of three different ideas incorporated into the schedule: courses in any relevant marketing areas, interdisciplinary courses for specialisation, and training in application of the academical theory.
 Some schools also include soft skills in their schedule which are indispensable for the future careers.
 Examples are communication skills, leadership skills, an ethical understanding, and social responsibility.
 Most Marketing programs have core courses in the beginning and offer electives to choose in the later parts of the program.